gi-no/blog_mean_stack/article3.en.md

 Creating server-side question component (model, API, etc)
 ======================================

-In this QA service, each question is stores as a document in a database.
+In this QA service, each question is stored as a document in a database.

-Generate server-side question-related directory and files (DB mode, server-side controller, etc) using generator.
+Generate server-side question-related directory and files (DB mode, server-side controller, etc) using the generator.

 ```shell
 % yo angular-fullstack:endpoint question